James Cook University Australia

 Photo Credit: Cape York, NRM, Fitzroy Basin Association, Reef Catchments and Southern Gulf NRM

-The Tropical North Queensland Drought Resilience Adoption and Innovation Hub (TNQ Hub) led by James Cook University is helping land managers and communities build resilience to future drought.
+The Tropical North Queensland Drought Resilience Adoption and Innovation Hub (TNQ Drought Hub) led by James Cook University is helping land managers and communities build resilience to future drought.

-TNQ Hub Vison and Mission
+TNQ Drought Hub Vison and Mission

 Vision: Northern Queensland becomes drought resilient through an innovative, profitable and sustainable agricultural sector and resourceful and adaptable communities.